Razat94/learn/SCRUM/readme.md

   > "The Sprint Goal, the Product Backlog items selected for the Sprint, plus the plan for delivering them are together referred to as the Sprint Backlog." - Scrum Guide

-  	The more the Developers know about their past performance, their upcoming capacity, and their Definition of Done,
+  	The more the Developers know about:
-	the more confident they will be in their Sprint forecasts.
+	their past performance, their upcoming capacity, and their Definition of Done, the more confident they will be in their Sprint forecasts.

 	[REPEAT]